-When it comes to book illustrations, a lot of emphasis is put on the cover, naturally.
+When it comes to illustrating books, a lot of emphasis is put on the cover, naturally.
 But there are thousands upon thousands of books out there with insides just as beautiful as the outside.

-So it was a tough job but we've scoured the net to bring you 20 stunning book illustrations by artists from all over the world.
+It was a tough job but we've scoured the net to bring you 23 stunning illustrations from books, created by artists from all over the world.
 Which is your favourite?

 Australian illustrator and author Shaun Tan (opens in new tab) is the man behind this incredibly detailed graphic novel.
 The Arrival tells the story of an immigrant who leaves his home in search of a better life for family purely through pictures.

-We don't even want to think long it would've taken Tan to draw just one of these intricate illustrations, let alone the entire book.
-The mixture of photorealistic humans in various abstract environments shows diversity and true extent of his talent.
+We don't even want to think long it must have taken Tan to draw just one of these intricate illustrations, let alone the entire book.
+The combination of photorealistic humans in various abstract environments shows off the true extent of his talents.

 With so many to choose from, it was hard to pick just one of English author and artist Quentin Blake's genius illustrations.
 But in the end we opted for the gorgeous images that feature in Roald Dahl's The Enormous Crocodile.

 This beautiful picture book was the first that Dahl and Blake collaborated on in the mid 70s.
 The duo went on to work together for many years, with Blake's distinctive art helping to bring Dahl's much-loved characters to life.

 This gorgeous artwork comes from award-winning illustrator Emmeline Pidgen (opens in new tab)'s second picture book, Silvester and the New Year.
 Due to short deadlines, Pidgen has had to adapt her working approach.

 "Whereas I used to work mostly with gouache paints and traditional media, I've pushed myself further into using digital means to complete my work," Pidgen comments.
 "I do always try to keep that sense of the handmade by using photographed textures, paintbrush splat stamps and such in the pages."